diffix/reference/docs/distinct pre-processing.md

 ...
 | [999, 1000] |   999 |

-In this example table AID 1000 has each and every value in the dataset.
-While the presence or absence would half or double the total count in a non-distinct count, it does not at all affect the distinct count as all values are shared.
+In this example table, AID 1000 has each value in the dataset.
+While the presence or the absence would half or double the total count in a non-distinct count it does not at all affect the distinct count as all values are shared.

-The way in which an entity can be an extreme contributor to a distinct aggregate is if they have significantly more values than other entities for which they are the sole contributor within their AID type.
+An entity can be an extreme contributor to a distinct aggregate if they have significantly more values than other entities for which they are the sole contributor within their AID type.

 To map it onto our previous example, AID 1000 would be an extreme contributor if the table looked like this: